Accomplished SEC Whistleblower Laywer

 Questions To Consider When Seeking An Accomplished SEC Whistleblower Lawyer

 Lawyer websites are designed to sound impressive to potential clients.
-To help you figure out if a particular attorney is really an accomplished SEC whistleblower lawyer, there are a couple of questions that you might want to consider:
+To help you figure out if a particular attorney is really an accomplished SEC

 - Does the lawyer actually have the history and experience to represent you in this type of legal situation?
 Can he/she provide you with tangible evidence of their experience and understanding of your situation and how it applies to the SEC?
 Or does he or she seem mainly interested in the fees he or she may earn if you win an SEC whistleblower award?
 While the potential to receive an award is certainly an attraction of the program, and lawyers are entitled to get paid for their work, a truly accomplished SEC whistleblower lawyer's primary focus should be on understanding a particular client's needs and interests, and how best to achieve that specific client's goals, not on the potential payoff to the lawyer or their firm.

 - Is the lawyer truly focused on representing you and handling the unique aspects of your situation, or does he or she seem more determined to persuade you to quickly sign with them, so they can submit a formulaic application to the SEC and move on?
 Do you feel like the SEC whistleblower lawyer will be there for you when you need him or her, or do you get the sense that you will get lost in their bag of clients while they turn their attention to finding their next SEC whistleblower reward candidate?